Updated May 2022, because things on the BeltLine just change that fast.

 How long is the Atlanta BeltLine?

 Eventually, the Atlanta BeltLine will form a 22-mile circle around Atlanta.
 When you add in connecting parks, it’s 33 miles.
-To date, though, only a few sections have been completed.
+To date, sections have been completed in every direction, but they don't all connect.
 See below for details.

 How much of the Atlanta BeltLine is completed?

-Several segments of the planned 22-mile trail have been completed, with other parts open to the public as interim trails.
+To date about half of the 22 miles has been completed - about 12 miles.
+Other parts of the BeltLine are open to the public as interim trails.
 Interim can mean it’s paved but without lighting and other features, or it can simply be a dirt hiking trail.

-On the eastside, the Atlanta BeltLine is paved from Piedmont Park to Memorial Drive, which is about 3.1 miles.
-Another section behind Ansley Mall is open to the public but not completed, and connects to the Northeast Trail in Buckhead.
+On the Eastside Trail, the most heavily populated segment, the Atlanta BeltLine is paved from Piedmont Park to Memorial Drive, which is about 3 miles.

 To learn more about the overall project, check out the Atlanta BeltLine website.